livepeer/catalyst/docs/livepeer-in-a-box.md

 /home/user/code/task-runner
 ```

-The catalyst Makefile is aware of of the common paths for all of the other
+The catalyst Makefile is aware of the common paths for all of the other
 projects that go into the full stack.
 All that's necessary to build a new
 binary, package it in the container, and trigger a restart is a single command: